garyburke888/risk-manager/README.md

 ### Further Testing

--   The Website was tested on Google Chrome, Opera, Microsoft Edge and Safari browsers.
+-   The app was tested on Google Chrome, Opera, Microsoft Edge and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone.
+-   The app was viewed on a variety of devices such as Desktop, Laptop, iPhone.
--   A large amount of testing was done to ensure there were no broken links.
+-   Testing was done to ensure there were no broken links.
--   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+-   Co-workers, friends and family members were asked to review the app to point out any bugs and/or user experience issues.

 ### Known Bugs

 -   Despite requesting that a user registers and logs in, any page is visible in the browser by copying and pasting the full web address.
+    -   Possible solution: Implemenet full Flask-Login user session management.
 -   The 'Risk Matrix' modal appears with a scrollbar on tighter landscape screens, which is not optimal.
+    -   Possible solution: Do not use a modal, just a simple image on hover instead.

 ## Deployment